MicrosoftDocs/Dynamics-365-Operations.cs-cz/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 </tbody>
 </table>

-## <a name="finance-and-operations-1005-with-platform-update-29"></a>Finance and Operations 10.0.5 s aktualizací Platform Update 29
+## <a name="finance-and-operations-1005-with-platform-update-29"></a>Finance and Operations 10.0.5 aktualizace Platform Update 29

 ### <a name="us-payroll-tax-updates"></a>Aktualizace daně ze mzdy USA